“There is no greater agony than bearing an untold story inside you.”

 You’re about to find out!

-Classes take place over two Sundays:
+Classes take place over the following two Sundays:

 You’ll get 4 hours total of live online instruction and Q&A, along with handouts and assignments.
 You’ll also have unlimited access to recordings of the classes.
 Sessions are spaced two weeks apart to give you time to complete the assignments so you can get the most out of both classes.